sunmkim/lfc-tweet-analysis/README.md

 ```

 ### to_csv.py
 `to_csv.py` simply writes data to a csv file using the data that we have stored in MongoDB.
-Using the `csv` python module, we create a writer which writes to a csv fil ecalled `tweets.csv`:
+Using the `csv` python module, we create a writer which writes to a csv file called `tweets.csv`:
 ```python
 with open('tweets.csv', 'w') as outfile: fieldnames = ['text', 'user', 'created_at', 'geo']